cdktf/cdktf-provider-cloudflare/docs/ruleset.java.md

 - *Type:* com.hashicorp.cdktf.IResolvable OR java.util.Map<java.lang.String, java.util.List<java.lang.String>>

-For each header name and list of values combination, check if the request header contains any of the values provided.
+A mapping of header names to a list of values.

-The presence of the request header and whether any of the values provided are contained in the request header value is used in building the cache key.
+If a header is present in the request and contains any of the values provided, its value is included in the cache key.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/resources/ruleset#contains Ruleset#contains}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/resources/ruleset#contains Ruleset#contains}

 ---